The Keystone XL and the US Oil Export Ban

 Masked by the OPEC’s low prices is that the costly extraction of tar sands and shale oil is a clear indication that we’ve reached the end of cheap, easy oil.
 If energy security is truly an American priority, the export ban is more pertinent today than 40 years ago.

-1 thought on “The Keystone XL and the US Oil Export Ban
+One thought on “The Keystone XL and the US Oil Export Ban

 1. Pingback: DoS FOIA Delays Doubled: A Bug or Feature? | Keystone Mapping Project